josmar-crwdstffng/angular/aio/content/guide/module-types.md

 Use a routed NgModule for all [lazy-loaded NgModules](guide/lazy-loading-ngmodules "Lazy-loading an NgModule").
 Use the top component of the NgModule as the destination of a router navigation route.
-Routed NgModules don't export anything because their components never appear in the template of an external component.
+Routed NgModules do not export anything because their components never appear in the template of an external component.

-Don't import a lazy-loaded routed NgModule into another NgModule, as this would trigger an eager load, defeating the purpose of lazy loading.
+Do not import a lazy-loaded routed NgModule into another NgModule, as this would trigger an eager load, defeating the purpose of lazy loading.

 Routed NgModules rarely have providers because you load a routed NgModule only when needed \(such as for routing\).
-Services listed in the NgModules' `provider` array would not be available because the root injector wouldn't know about the lazy-loaded NgModule.
+Services listed in the NgModules' `provider` array would not be available because the root injector would not know about the lazy-loaded NgModule.
 If you include providers, the lifetime of the provided services should be the same as the lifetime of the NgModule.
-Don't provide app-wide [singleton services](guide/singleton-services) in a routed NgModule or in an NgModule that the routed NgModule imports.
+Do not provide app-wide [singleton services](guide/singleton-services) in a routed NgModule or in an NgModule that the routed NgModule imports.

 <div class="alert is-helpful">